RpNation/bbcode/README.md

 ## Architecture

-The architecture of this project is for all BBCode Parser related code to be contaned in `/bbcode-src`, which would then be minified into a module and added to the appropriate location in `/assets/javascripts` to be used by the discourse plugin proper.
+The architecture of this project is for all BBCode Parser related code to be contained in `/bbcode-src`, which would then be minified into a module and added to the appropriate location in `/assets/javascripts` to be used by the discourse plugin proper.
 This is to work around the weird way discourse requires libraries to be loaded in.
 There will be a Rollup config and github action setup to automate minifying and moving the module.

 Honestly, if anyone has a better solution, please send help.